 *New, starting Fall 2018* KidsPoint Mentor: A KidsPoint Mentor is a caring, responsible adult who serves as a trusted friend and role model to students at KidsPoint’s Before and After School Care sites.
 Mentors will encourage the development of important academic and life skills and support positive decision making with the youth they work with.
 Learn more.

-Client Outreach Manager: Waypoint’s Homeless & Housing Services is looking seeking volunteers to assist with client follow up by contacting individuals who are currently living unsheltered in our community to ensure they are placed into housing or shelter as soon as possible.
+Shelter Diversion Aide: Waypoint’s Homeless & Housing Services is seeking volunteers to assist with with shelter diversion by following up with individuals who are temporarily living with friends or family to ensure access to to resources and that they are working to attain their own permanent housing.
 Principle duties and responsibilities include:

 Opportunities are available Monday-Friday between 9:00 a.m. and 5:00 p.m., with a minimum commitment of 2 hours per week.
 Volunteers must be at least 18 years-old.